jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-11/chapter-7.md

-+++
+---
+heading: "Chapter 7-11"
+title: "The Monarchies we are acquainted with"
+linkTitle: "Chapter 7-11"
+weight: 8
-title= "The Monarchies we are acquainted with" heading= "Chapter 7-11" date= 2015-09-28 image= "/covers/spirit.jpg" author= "Montesquieu" description= "THE monarchies that we know do not have liberty as their goal.
-Their only aim is the glory of the subject, the state, and the sovereign" linkb= "/research/montesquieu/spirit-of-the-laws/book-11/chapter-6" linkbtext= "Chapter 6" linkf= "/research/montesquieu/spirit-of-the-laws/book-11/chapter-12" linkftext= "Chapter 12" icon = "/icons/mont.png"
+description: "THE monarchies that we know do not have liberty as their goal.
+Their only aim is the glory of the subject, the state, and the sovereign"
-+++
+image: "/covers/spirit.jpg"
+icon: "/icons/mont.png"
+---

 THE monarchies that we know do not have liberty as their goal.
 Their only aim is the glory of: